Boroughs of New York City

 Note: JFK and LGA airports, marked in brown, are located in Queens.

-The boroughs of New York City are the five major governmental districts that compose New York City.
-They are the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
-Each borough is coextensive with a respective county of the State of New York: The Bronx is Bronx County, Brooklyn is Kings County, Manhattan is New York County, Queens is Queens County, and Staten Island is Richmond County.
+New York City is made up of five governmental districts named boroughs: The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+Each borough is coextensive with a respective county of New York state: The Bronx is Bronx County; Brooklyn is Kings County; Manhattan is New York County; Queens is Queens County; and Staten Island is Richmond County.

-All five boroughs of New York came into existence with the creation of modern New York City in 1898, when New York County (then including the Bronx), Kings County, Richmond County, and part of Queens County were consolidated within one municipal government under a new city charter.
+All five boroughs came into existence with the creation of modern New York City in 1898, when New York County (then including the Bronx), Kings County, Richmond County, and part of Queens County were consolidated within one municipal government under a new city charter.
 All former municipalities within the newly consolidated city were dissolved.

-New York City was originally confined to Manhattan Island and the smaller surrounding islands that formed New York County.
-As the city grew northward, it began annexing areas on the mainland, absorbing territory from Westchester County into New York County in 1874 (West Bronx) and 1895 (East Bronx).
-During the 1898 consolidation, this territory was organized as the Borough of the Bronx, though still part of New York County.
-In 1914, Bronx County was split off from New York County so that each borough was then coterminous with a county.
+The City of New York began in lower Manhattan and grew to encompass Manhattan Island and the smaller surrounding islands that formed New York County.
+The city and county continued to grow northward, annexing areas on the mainland, absorbing territory from Westchester County in 1874 (West Bronx) and in 1895 (East Bronx).
+During the 1898 consolidation, this mainland territory was organized as the Borough of the Bronx, though still part of New York County.
+In 1914, Bronx County was separated from New York County so that each borough was then coterminous with a county.

 When the western part of Queens County was consolidated with New York City in 1898, that area became the Borough of Queens.
-In 1899, the remaining eastern section of Queens County was split off to form Nassau County on Long Island, thereafter making the borough and county of Queens coextensive with each other.
+In 1899, the eastern section of Queens County was separated to form Nassau County, making the borough and county of Queens coextensive.

 Terminology

 The term borough was adopted in 1898 to describe a form of governmental administration for each of the five fundamental constituent parts of the newly consolidated city.
 Under the 1898 City Charter adopted by the New York State Legislature, a borough is a municipal corporation that is created when a county is merged with populated areas within it.
+Locally, the term outer boroughs is used collectively to refer to all of the boroughs other than Manhattan, which is sometimes (in contrast) called the City.

 The limited powers of the boroughs are inferior to the authority of the government of New York City.
 This contrasts with the powers of boroughs in Connecticut, New Jersey, and Pennsylvania, where a borough is an independent level of government; as well as with borough forms used in other states, in Greater London, and boroughs in the United Kingdom.